 protects, promotes, and enhances the religious, civic, cultural and historical functions of monuments in its care.

-(Anne Leader and Daniel V. Pitti, University of Virginia; the Institute for Advanced Technology in the Humanities) is an illustrated digital catalogue of the city’s tomb monuments that recreates the memorial landscape of the pre-modern city and enables the study of commemorative culture in medieval and Renaissance Florence.
-The project is supported by the American Philosophical Society, ARTstor, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti, and the Renaissance Society of America.
+(Anne Leader and Worthy Martin, University of Virginia; the Institute for Advanced Technology in the Humanities) is an illustrated digital catalogue of the city’s tomb monuments that recreates the memorial landscape of the pre-modern city and enables the study of commemorative culture in medieval and Renaissance Florence.
+The project has been supported by the American Philosophical Society, ARTstor, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti, the Kress Foundation, and the Renaissance Society of America.

 Saunterings in Florence

 (Jasmine Proteau, University of Toronto).
 In collaboration with the Kunsthistorisches Institut in Florence, this digital exhibition explores the history of Florentine tourism through historical guidebooks.

 (R. Burr Litchfield, Brown University, 2006) is an early database of ca. 750 items plotted on sections of the Buonsignori map of 1584/94.

 (David Herlihy, Christiane Klapisch-Zuber, R. Burr Litchfield and Anthony Molho) is the fruit of the groundbreaking work of David Herlihy and Christiane Klapisch-Zuber.
 The database enables users to search 10,000 tax records for the city of Florence in 1427-29.